-Leases in terms of which the Company assumes substantially all the risks and rewards of ownership are classified as finance leases.
+Leases in terms of which the Company assumes substantially all the risks and rewards of ownership are classified as finance leases and other leases are classified as operating leases.
 Upon initial recognition the leased asset is measured at an amount equal to the lower of its fair value and the present value of the minimum lease payments.
 Subsequent to initial recognition, the asset is accounted for in accordance with the accounting policy applicable to that asset.